-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-- ⊠ High school diploma is required and GED is accepted - □ High school diploma is required and GED is not accepted - \Box High school diploma or equivalent is not required

-C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?
+Check the appropriate box to ic dentify your high school completion requirement for degree-seeking entering students: ∐ High school diploma a is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.
+Does your institution req uire or recommend a general college-preparatory program for degree-seeking students? ⊠ Require ☐ Recommend

--  Require

-- \Box Recommend

-- □ Neither require nor recommend

-- C5.
+C5.
 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.